namdo1225/namdo1225.github.io/projects_description/20230526_demospotify.md

   <li>Could play/stop music.
 Fast forward or slow down the song.</li>
 </ul>

+Note: The app is currently not working because my Spotify account has been deleted.
+Because you need an account to interact with the API, it is not safe for me to keep my account active for this app.

 ## My Contribution

 To get the whole music player working in the first place, you need Java to be able to communicate with the Spotify API.
 I was the person responsible for doing the whole that as well as creating Java classes that could easily retrieve songs and get search results for my team members.